 Venice is the city of canals, bridges and gondolas.
 And with so many fabulous sights to enjoy, Venice in its entirety is listed as a UNESCO World Heritage Site.
 This unique place is an absolute must-see!

-St. Mark’s Square is the city’s central square, where most sights are located.
+St. Mark’s Square is the city’s central square, where most sights of this remarkable city in Italy are located.
 In addition to the sights, the impressive square is also famous for its pigeons, of which there used to be 20,000.
 But since it is not permitted to feed the pigeons on St. Mark’s Square, this number has fortunately decreased considerably.
 Interesting fact: since Venice is so low lying, St. Mark’s Square floods regularly during high tide.
 So bring your rain boots with you if you want to keep your feet dry!

 The stately Palazzo Ducale – Doge’s Palace – with its gigantic bell towers on St. Mark’s Square is hard to miss.
 The palace was built in the 9th century and was originally the palace of the doge, the head of state of Venice.
 The governmental and judicial headquarters of the city were also located here.
 The palace houses not only the doge’s residence, but also the Hall of the Great Council and interrogation rooms.